-AIGRM is a major writer of Primary Casualty business tailored to serve the needs of construction and transportation businesses, as well as Commercial Accounts and National Accounts.
-Lines of business include excess casualty, umbrella, auto liability, general liability, workers'

-compensation, and surety.
-There is a minimal reliance on treaty reinsurance.
+AIGRM is a major writer of primary casualty business tailored to serve the needs of construction and transportation businesses, as well as commercial accounts and national accounts.
+Lines of business include excess casualty, umbrella, auto liability, general liability, workers' compensation, and surety.
+There is a minimum reliance on treaty reinsurance.
 Facultative reinsurance is purchased for selected risks.
 There were no significant treaty placements in 2005.
 All current reinsurance is facultative or captive treaties.